DFHack/dfhack/Readme.rst

   Makes it so that future caravans won't bring barrels full of blood, ichor, or goo.

+* fix/build-location

+  Fixes construction jobs that are stuck trying to build a wall while standing on the same exact tile (bug 5991), designates the tile restricted traffic to hopefully avoid jamming it again, and unsuspends them.

+* fix/cloth-stockpile

+  Fixes erratic behavior of cloth stockpiles by scanning material objects in memory and patching up some invalid reference fields.
+Needs to be run every time a save game is loaded; putting ``fix/cloth-stockpile enable`` in ``dfhack.init`` makes it run automatically.

 * fix/dead-units

   Removes uninteresting dead units from the unit list.
 Doesn't seem to give any